MattivdWeem/Racoon/README.md

 ### Routing
 `/App/Routes/Routes.php`

-Every route is called via a function which requires a request, middleware and a callback
+Every route is called via a function which requires a request, middleware and a callback.
+Since Racoon runs on runtime, output can be shown when the route is reached, however the preffered method is using the runtime nodes.
+These are used automaticly and only require you to return all output.
+The app runtime will render your out put in any format

+Allowed methods are the basic CRUD methods `GET, POST, UPDATE, DELETE, PUT`

     $router->get(
         '/hello/:name',